-Once you’ve picked up how to play Backgammon, though, it can be a tense and rewarding game of strategy, luck, and betting.
-After all, games this old tend to stick around for a reason – they’re a lot of fun to play, whatever your age and board game experience level.
+Once you’ve picked up how to play Backgammon, though, it can be a tense and rewarding strategy board game, filled with luck and betting.
+After all, games this old tend to stick around for a reason – they’re still one of the best board games to play, whatever your age and board game experience level.

 We’ve covered the setup, rules, and ways to win Backgammon.
 This is a guide designed for new players, as well as anyone who’s looking to refresh their memory.
 So, break out those folded boards, get your checker pieces down, and get ready to play one of the best classic board games around.

 Here’s our guide on how to play Backgammon:

 How to set up Backgammon